Learn About The Law

 (e) The board, the commissioner, and their respective designees may exchange information obtained by the division of financial services as to possible criminal violations of law relating to the activities of a savings and loan association with the appropriate law enforcement agencies; and

-(f) Notwithstanding any provision contained in this article to the contrary, the commissioner, the commissioner's deputies, or other persons appointed by the commissioner may disclose any information in the records of the division of financial services or acquired in the discharge of the person's duties that is available from the federal office of thrift supervision or its successors or the disclosure of which has been specifically authorized by the board of directors of the association to which such information relates.
-Nothing in this section shall be construed to authorize the board of directors of an association to waive any privileges that belong solely to the financial services board, the division of financial services, or its employees.
+(f) Notwithstanding any provision contained in this article 44 to the contrary, the commissioner, the commissioner's deputies, or other persons appointed by the commissioner may disclose any information in the records of the division or acquired in the discharge of the person's duties if the disclosure of the information has been specifically authorized by the board of directors of the association to which the information relates.
+Nothing in this section shall be construed to authorize the board of directors of an association to waive any privileges that belong solely to the financial services board or to the division or its employees.